 ...Suzanne Harold, for two Portland-to-Coasts, several New Years Eves, and many helpful chats.

 ...Dan O'Brien Muzyka, the best housemate ever.

-...Brett Lear and Matt Wiesenfeld, for having someone to talk football and the South with.
+...Brett Lear, Matt Wiesenfeld, and Javier Gutierrezfor having people to talk football and the South with.

-...Marjorie Schreiber Lear and Sue Banks, for being encouraging.
+...Marjorie Schreiber Lear and Sue Banks, for their encouragement.

 ...Bridget Cain-Bushman, for inviting me to her warm house on several stranded holidays.